HLi01/Thesis-Neural-network-based-recommender-system/README.md

-Ez az én projektmunkám/szakdolgozatom.
-Cím: Neurális hálózat alapú film- és sorozatajánló rendszer
+This is my thesis implementation code, which I created for my computer science bachelor's degree.
-Title: Neural network-based movie and TV series recommendation system
+The goal was to create a neural network-based movie and TV series recommendation system.